Logan Williams Dead, ‘The Flash’ Actor Dies ‘Suddenly’ At 16

 “I am not able to hug my parents who lost their only grandchild,” she told the outlet.

 Logan was born in Vancouver, Canada, to a Swiss mother and a South African father.
 He landed his very first audition at the age of 10.
-He played the role of Jack Spehn in the Hallmark movie Color of Rain.
+He played the role of Jack Spehn in the Hallmark movie Color of Rain, also portraying young Eliot in The Whispers.

 Logan Williams Was A Respected Actor, Beloved By His Peers